apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :start-after: [START main_flow]
     :end-before: [END main_flow]

-Using the Taskflow API with Virtual Environments
+Using the TaskFlow API with Virtual Environments
 ----------------------------------------------------------

-As of Airflow 2.0.3, you will have the ability to use the Taskflow API with a virtual environment.
-This added functionality will allow a much more comprehensive range of use-cases for the Taskflow API, as you will not be limited to the packages and system libraries of the Airflow worker.
+As of Airflow 2.0.3, you will have the ability to use the TaskFlow API with a virtual environment.
+This added functionality will allow a much more comprehensive range of use-cases for the TaskFlow API, as you will not be limited to the packages and system libraries of the Airflow worker.

 To run your Airflow task in a virtual environment, switch your ``@task`` decorator to a ``@task.virtualenv``